marlybone/marlybone/README.md

 Pivoting from Recruitment to Development.

 - 🔭 I’m currently working on: Newsletter & Website
-- 🌱 I’m currently learning: DSA, Sanity,io, GROQ
+- 🌱 I’m currently learning: Sanity.io, GROQ & Framer Motion
-- 👯 I’m looking to seeking to: Collaborate on opensource
+- 👯 I’m looking to: Collaborate on opensource
 - 🤔 I’m looking for help with: Seeking Employment
 - 📫 How to reach me: marlybone@gmail.com
  <br>